Resource Works executive director Stewart Muir offers his prescription for moving beyond the conflict and confusion.

 Here's another chart that compares economic growth over a period that initially was not, and then was, covered by the carbon tax.
 Here again, we see that the carbon tax has been in effect for both decreases and increases in fuel use per capita.

 To be fair to the carbon tax, let's not take the baseline year as 2008, in the midst of the Great Recession when fuel use plunged for obvious reasons.
 Let's start instead with 2005, when BC's economy was booming.
+Also, let's include both gasoline and diesel to more fairly reflect overall use of liquid fossil fuels.
 In that year, 1,521 litres per person of gasoline and diesel for road transportation purposes were sold.
 By 2016, the figure was 1,599 litres.
 That is a 5 per cent increase.
 Other time slices will yield different numbers, but for those who want more information before committing to the broader uptake of BC's approach, it certainly gives rise to further questions.
 Apart from the oddity of the 2012-2014 span, there does seem to be a correlation between GDP growth and fuel purchases.

 A lot of people are already asking: was the carbon tax effective in achieving its stated outcome or wasn’t it?

 The pattern here begs the question of what exactly was happening with consumption over these years.
 It seems that even though carmakers are continuously improving fuel efficiency of their products, consumers are exercising their preference for efficient SUVs and pickups over sedans and hatchbacks.